Tuesday, April 28, 2009

 Deja Voodoo toured in parts of Canada and Europe once Og Records started doing well.
 They toured places such as Greece, Finland and Scandinavia.
 This was seen as being unheard of at the time.
 For an underground Canadian band to reach audiences in Europe this was a great achievement.
 As a result they built cult followings.
 They started putting on special outdoor events such as "Voodoo BBQ's".
 These were held mainly in Montreal and drew in large crowds.
 The last Voodoo BBQ was in 2008.

-Despite doing relatively well in their musical aspirations, Tony and Gerald split up Deja Voodoo in 1990.
+Despite doing relatively well in their musical aspirations, Tony and Gerard split up Deja Voodoo in 1990.
 They pursued other careers.
-Gerald Van Herk became a Linguistics professor and Tony Dewald opened his own brewery on the West Coast.
+Gerard Van Herk became a Linguistics professor and Tony Dewald opened his own brewery on the West Coast.
 While Deja Voodoo did not achieve mainstream success, they were a well known one of a kind Canadian band that helped define a genre known as Sludge-a-billy.
 More info can be found on their Myspace Page.

 1. The Golden Hands Before God - The Ladder